akhawaja2/StudyGuide/README.md

 Group by vs. Order BY	ORDER BY alters the order in which items are returned.
 GROUP BY will aggregate records by the specified columns which allows you to perform aggregation functions on non-grouped columns (such as SUM, COUNT, AVG, etc).

-  Abstract class vs. Interface	with abstract classes, you can declare fields that are not static and final, and define public, protected, and private concrete methods.
+**Abstract class vs. Interface? with abstract classes, you can declare fields that are not static and final, and define public, protected, and private concrete methods.

 With interfaces, all fields are automatically public, static, and final, and all methods are public.

 In addition, you can extend only one class, whether or not it is abstract, whereas you can implement any number of interfaces.
 .NET managed vs unmanaged code	Code written in C# or Visual Basic .NET will when compiled run only in the CLR which provides garbage collection/memory managementunmanaged code can't rely on the CLR to provide this kind of portability.
 What did you use for backend	ASP.NET /Ext.JS

-Abstract class vs Abstract Method	Abstract class: is a restricted class that cannot be used to create objects
+#** Abstract class vs Abstract Method	Abstract class: is a restricted class that cannot be used to create objects

 abstract method: can only be used in an abstract class, and it does not have a body.
 The body is provided by the child class.

 cannot call the method unless body provided in subclass

 same for abstract class, cannot create abstract class, only the ones that extend it.)
 Mvc vs mvvm	MVC format is specifically designed to create a separation of concerns between the model and view, the MVVM format with data-binding is designed specifically to allow the view and model to communicate directly with each other.

 In MVC you interact with controller, in MVVM the view